ironboy/wcms_test/README.md

 The Wordpress settings file wp-config.php is configured to connect to a database named Wordpress with username root and password mysql (default in AMPPS)

+REALLY IMPORTANT: Wordpress uses a lot of absolute links that refer to the original url paths when first installed.
+Since I installed wordpress into localhost/cmser you will need to move/copy the wordpress folder into a folder called cmser in your site root.
+(Meaning the www folder if you are running AMPPS.)